Mammut Magic Guide High GTX

 Handsome looking boots.

-Recently purchased these B3 mountain boots for planned late Autumn/Fall expeditions to Alaska, North West Canada, and Chamonix.
-So haven't yet tried them out in the frigid conditions they were bought for.
+Borrowed them from a climbing buddy who'd purchased these B3 mountain boots for planned late Autumn/Fall expeditions to Alaska, Northwest Canada, and Chamonix.
+So haven't yet been tried out in the frigid conditions they were intended for.

 But they have seen some use when engaged in less technical (grades I-II) climbing and scrambling in Northern England and Scotland.

-Perhaps a little warm for climbing and scrambling during typical British summers though.
+Perhaps a little warm for climbing and scrambling during the typical British or Western European climate of the late Spring and Summer months.

 To be updated.